metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 - `target_label` (String) Label to which the resulting string is written in a replacement.It is mandatory for 'Replace', 'HashMod', 'Lowercase', 'Uppercase','KeepEqual' and 'DropEqual' actions.Regex capture groups are available.

+<a id="nestedatt--spec--scaleway_sd_configs"></a>
+### Nested Schema for `spec.scaleway_sd_configs`

+Required:

+- `access_key` (String) Access key to use. https://console.scaleway.com/project/credentials
+- `project_id` (String) Project ID of the targets.
+- `role` (String) Service of the targets to retrieve.
+Must be 'Instance' or 'Baremetal'.
+- `secret_key` (Attributes) Secret key to use when listing targets. (see [below for nested schema](#nestedatt--spec--scaleway_sd_configs--secret_key))

+Optional:

+- `api_url` (String) API URL to use when doing the server listing requests.
+- `enable_http2` (Boolean) Whether to enable HTTP2.
+- `follow_redirects` (Boolean) Configure whether HTTP requests follow HTTP 3xx redirects.
+- `name_filter` (String) NameFilter specify a name filter (works as a LIKE) to apply on the server listing request.
+- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain namesthat should be excluded from proxying.
+IP and domain names cancontain port numbers.It requires Prometheus >= v2.43.0.
+- `port` (Number) The port to scrape metrics from.
+- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send toproxies during CONNECT requests.It requires Prometheus >= v2.43.0.
+- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).If unset, Prometheus uses its default value.It requires Prometheus >= v2.43.0.
+- `proxy_url` (String) 'proxyURL' defines the HTTP proxy server to use.It requires Prometheus >= v2.43.0.
+- `refresh_interval` (String) Refresh interval to re-read the list of instances.
+- `tags_filter` (List of String) TagsFilter specify a tag filter (a server needs to have all defined tags to be listed) to apply on the server listing request.
+- `tls_config` (Attributes) TLS configuration to use on every scrape request (see [below for nested schema](#nestedatt--spec--scaleway_sd_configs--tls_config))
+- `zone` (String) Zone is the availability zone of your targets (e.g. fr-par-1).

+<a id="nestedatt--spec--scaleway_sd_configs--secret_key"></a>
+### Nested Schema for `spec.scaleway_sd_configs.secret_key`

+Required:

+- `key` (String) The key of the secret to select from.
+Must be a valid secret key.

+Optional:

+- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
+Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `optional` (Boolean) Specify whether the Secret or its key must be defined

+<a id="nestedatt--spec--scaleway_sd_configs--tls_config"></a>
+### Nested Schema for `spec.scaleway_sd_configs.tls_config`

+Optional:

+- `ca` (Attributes) Certificate authority used when verifying server certificates. (see [below for nested schema](#nestedatt--spec--scaleway_sd_configs--tls_config--ca))
+- `cert` (Attributes) Client certificate to present when doing client-authentication. (see [below for nested schema](#nestedatt--spec--scaleway_sd_configs--tls_config--cert))
+- `insecure_skip_verify` (Boolean) Disable target certificate validation.
+- `key_secret` (Attributes) Secret containing the client key file for the targets. (see [below for nested schema](#nestedatt--spec--scaleway_sd_configs--tls_config--key_secret))
+- `max_version` (String) Maximum acceptable TLS version.It requires Prometheus >= v2.41.0.
+- `min_version` (String) Minimum acceptable TLS version.It requires Prometheus >= v2.35.0.
+- `server_name` (String) Used to verify the hostname for the targets.

+<a id="nestedatt--spec--scaleway_sd_configs--tls_config--ca"></a>
+### Nested Schema for `spec.scaleway_sd_configs.tls_config.ca`

+Optional:

+- `config_map` (Attributes) ConfigMap containing data to use for the targets. (see [below for nested schema](#nestedatt--spec--scaleway_sd_configs--tls_config--ca--config_map))
+- `secret` (Attributes) Secret containing data to use for the targets. (see [below for nested schema](#nestedatt--spec--scaleway_sd_configs--tls_config--ca--secret))

+<a id="nestedatt--spec--scaleway_sd_configs--tls_config--ca--config_map"></a>
+### Nested Schema for `spec.scaleway_sd_configs.tls_config.ca.config_map`

+Required:

+- `key` (String) The key to select.

+Optional:

+- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
+Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `optional` (Boolean) Specify whether the ConfigMap or its key must be defined

+<a id="nestedatt--spec--scaleway_sd_configs--tls_config--ca--secret"></a>
+### Nested Schema for `spec.scaleway_sd_configs.tls_config.ca.secret`

+Required:

+- `key` (String) The key of the secret to select from.
+Must be a valid secret key.

+Optional:

+- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
+Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `optional` (Boolean) Specify whether the Secret or its key must be defined

+<a id="nestedatt--spec--scaleway_sd_configs--tls_config--cert"></a>
+### Nested Schema for `spec.scaleway_sd_configs.tls_config.cert`

+Optional:

+- `config_map` (Attributes) ConfigMap containing data to use for the targets. (see [below for nested schema](#nestedatt--spec--scaleway_sd_configs--tls_config--cert--config_map))
+- `secret` (Attributes) Secret containing data to use for the targets. (see [below for nested schema](#nestedatt--spec--scaleway_sd_configs--tls_config--cert--secret))

+<a id="nestedatt--spec--scaleway_sd_configs--tls_config--cert--config_map"></a>
+### Nested Schema for `spec.scaleway_sd_configs.tls_config.cert.config_map`

+Required:

+- `key` (String) The key to select.

+Optional:

+- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
+Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `optional` (Boolean) Specify whether the ConfigMap or its key must be defined

+<a id="nestedatt--spec--scaleway_sd_configs--tls_config--cert--secret"></a>
+### Nested Schema for `spec.scaleway_sd_configs.tls_config.cert.secret`

+Required:

+- `key` (String) The key of the secret to select from.
+Must be a valid secret key.

+Optional:

+- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
+Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `optional` (Boolean) Specify whether the Secret or its key must be defined

+<a id="nestedatt--spec--scaleway_sd_configs--tls_config--key_secret"></a>
+### Nested Schema for `spec.scaleway_sd_configs.tls_config.key_secret`

+Required:

+- `key` (String) The key of the secret to select from.
+Must be a valid secret key.

+Optional:

+- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
+Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `optional` (Boolean) Specify whether the Secret or its key must be defined

 <a id="nestedatt--spec--static_configs"></a>
 ### Nested Schema for `spec.static_configs`